-What is Wi-Fi 6?
-In a network nutshell, it’s the next-gen wireless technology that was formerly known as 802.11ax until the Wi-Fi Alliance decided to rename it more succinctly.
-Wi-Fi 6 supersedes 802.11ac (now known as Wi-Fi 5), which most current routers and devices run.
+In a network nutshell, it’s the next-generation wireless technology that was previously known as 802.11ax until the Wi-Fi Alliance decided to rename it more succinctly.
+Wi-Fi 6 supplants 802.11ac (now known as Wi-Fi 5), which most current routers and devices run.

-The broad idea of this renaming is to make the standard easier to remember and understand.
-Rather than bombarding you with a meaningless string of numbers and letters that most people will probably forget, you get something that is comparable to 3G, 4G, and 5G with phones.
+The general idea of this renaming is to make the standard easier to remember and understand.
+Rather than regaling you with a meaningless string of numbers and letters that most people will most likely forget, you get something more in line with phone naming standards like 3G, 4G and 5G.

-But what does Wi-Fi 6 actually offer to the consumer besides a new naming convention?
-Obviously, it offers faster wireless speeds – which is a given, really.
-More to the point, it’s designed to deliver a much better Wi-Fi performance in device-crowded environments, as well as offer several other efficiency benefits.
+A new naming convention aside, what exactly do Wi-Fi 6 and Wi-Fi 6 routers offer to regular consumers like you?
+To put it simply, it provides faster wireless speeds – which is kind of a given, really.
+But more to the point, it’s designed to offer a much better Wi-Fi performance in device-crowded environments, as well as provide several other efficiency benefits.

-Want to know more about this upcoming wireless standard and what it might mean for your home or office?
-Read on for the full lowdown, as well as all the latest news and speculation on this promising step forward for Wi-Fi.
+Want to know more about this upcoming wireless standard and what it may mean for your home or office?
+Read on for the complete lowdown, as well as all the latest news and rumors on this promising step forward for Wi-Fi.

 - What are the best wireless routers out there?